raj-dudhane/Banking-Application/README.md

 # Banking-Application

-This is a banking Application
+This is a banking Application Project